IDAES/idaes-pse/docs/install.rst

   - ``./configure``
   - ``make``

 6. The Ipopt AMPL executable will be in ./Ipopt/src/Apps/AmplSolver/ipopt.exe, you can move the executable to a location in the path (environment variable).
+See Section :ref:`Modifying the Path Environment Variable <install:Modifying the Path Environment Variable>`.

 Modifying the Path Environment Variable